 Whether or not you celebrate the holidays, now is the perfect time to take advantage of discounted travel gear.

 If you’re looking for a gift for a family (or yourself!) to help get outdoors or on the road easier, here is a list of our favorite family travel gear.
-We’ve personally purchased all of these items new or used, and stand by these recs!
-We are constantly updating this list as our kids continue to grow.
+We’ve personally purchased all of these items new or used, and stand by these recs.
+We are constantly updating this list as our kids continue to grow, so check back for new items!

 Best Travel Gear for Babies and Young Children